herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 2. Open console: Start > cmd - cmd.exe

 3. You should have Node.js and npm (comes in the packeage) already installed now.
-Check version number:
+Check their version numbers:
 ```bash
 node -v
 npm -v